5 Smart Writing Strategies for your Website

 2. Clearly communicate your value proposition.
 And do it quickly - before your reader has a chance to click away.
 What are you offering that your prospective clients want?
 What makes you different?
 If I can't find the answers to these questions right away, I'm probably not going to keep looking.
 Not on your site, anyway.

 3. PROOFREAD!
 If you're not good at proofreading, admit it - then find someone who is.
-(Preferably not the person who wrote it in the first place.)
 If I'm considering hiring or working with a business and I see a typo on their homepage, I'm instantly turned off.
 Typos and grammatical errors scream loudly and clearly - that I can expect laziness, lack of attention to detail, and less-than-stellar communication from you.

 4. Don't make visitors guess what to do next.
 Yep, you've got a navigation bar at the top of your website, just like everyone else.
 Fantastic.
 Now, make it even easier for them to find the information they need.
 Guide them through your site using buttons and links that clearly show them where to go next.
 Link to some examples of your work on your services page, and link to your contact page from the examples of your work.
 Use calls to action.
 Make it flow.